Suspend, stop, or reset Compute Engine instances

 • The application state of the instance

 Unless you resume or delete the instance, the instance remains in the SUSPENDED state for up to 60 days.
-After that, Compute Engine automatically transitions the instance state to TERMINATED, and the instance loses the preserved guest OS memory, device state, and application state.
+After that time, Compute Engine transitions the instance state to TERMINATED, and the instance loses the preserved guest OS memory, device state, and application state.

-• Spot VMs: For Spot VMs and preemptible instances, the shutdown period lasts 30 seconds, which is the same length of the preemption process.
+• Spot VMs: for Spot VMs and preemptible instances, the guest OS shuts down in 30 seconds.
+This period is the same length as the preemption process.

-• Other instance types: For any other instance types, the shutdown period lasts at least 90 seconds.
+• Other instance types: for any other instance types, the guest OS shuts down in 120 seconds.

 When you reset a compute instance, Compute Engine immediately restarts the instance without sending an ACPI shutdown signal to the guest OS, bypassing any shutdown procedure.
-When resetting an instance, Compute Engine does the following:
+When your reset an instance, Compute Engine does the following:

-• Re-initializes the instance to its initial boot state, without modifying metadata or disks.
+• Compute Engine re-initializes the instance to its initial boot state, but doesn't modify instance metadata or attached disks.

-• Wipes the contents of the instance's memory.
+• Compute Engine wipes the contents of the instance's memory.

-• Keeps the instance state to RUNNING throughout the reset operation.
+• Compute Engine keeps the instance state to RUNNING throughout the reset operation.

 Comparison table

-The following table shows how stopping, suspending, and resetting a compute instance affects the instance and its resources:
+The following table shows how stop, suspend, and reset operations affect a compute instance and its attached resources:

 Suspend an instance Stop an instance Reset an instance

 Billing While an instance is in the SUSPENDING or SUSPENDED state, you don't incur charges for CPU usage.
 However, you keep incurring charges for the resources attached to the instance until you delete them.
 While an instance is in the STOPPING or TERMINATED state, you don't incur charges for CPU usage.
 However, you keep incurring charges for the resources attached to the instance until you delete them.
-Because the instance remains in the RUNNING state when it's resetting, you keep incurring charges for the instance according to standard instance prices.
+Because the instance remains in the RUNNING state when it's resetting, you keep incurring charges for the instance at the same rate as a running instance.

 Instance state SUSPENDED TERMINATED RUNNING